adomanskagrzyb/awesome-google-mobile-web-challenge-links-2017/contributing.md

 Here are some things what we consider as an awesome resource:

-- highly recommend by other contributors or fellow students
+- highly recommended by other contributors or fellow students
 - hard to find for various reasons
 - helpful if you struggle with a concept by a different way of teaching
 - you wish you had known this resource when you started taking this course

 Since the selection process is community-driven, you'll get GitHub reactions from others for your submission.
-This gives you way to find out if you're on the right track.
+This gives you a way to find out if you're on the right track.

 ## Contributing

 Please [submit a pull request](#how-to-submit-a-pull-request) or [create an issue](#how-to-create-an-issue) to add something to the list.
-**Submissions via pull requests are highly recommended.
+>**Submissions via pull requests are highly recommended.
 It may be daunting if you're new to Git and/or Github.
-But the use of this tools are important and useful skills for any developer.
+However the use of this tools is an important skill for any developer.
 Need help getting started ?
 [Click here](#getting-started-with-git-and-github)**

 ### Quality Standards for Issues and PRs